alexi.sh

 Are AI detectors reliable?

 Not reliably enough to be used as proof.
-They produce both false positives (flagging genuine human writing as AI) and false negatives (missing real AI text, especially after light editing or paraphrasing).
-OpenAI publicly discontinued its own AI Text Classifier in July 2023, citing its low rate of accuracy.
-Because detectors key on statistical 'plainness,' clear and formulaic human writing can trip them, while a few human edits or a paraphrasing pass can defeat them.
+They make two kinds of mistakes.
+False positives flag real human writing as AI.
+False negatives miss real AI text, above all after light editing or rewording.
+OpenAI publicly shut down its own AI Text Classifier in July 2023.
+It cited the tool's low rate of accuracy.
+Detectors key on statistical 'plainness.'
+So clear, by-the-book human writing can trip them.
+And a few human edits or one rewording pass can beat them.
 Treat any score as a weak signal, never a verdict.

 Do AI detectors give false positives?